“The unexamined life is not worth living.”1-Plato’s Apology, 38a

 “We objected to the morality because it interfered with our sexual freedom.
 There was one admirably simple method of confuting these people and at the same time justifying ourselves in our political and erotic revolt: we could deny that the world had any meaning whatsoever.”13

 To deny the divine leads to nihilism.
 The god that we have created is one of nihilism as Huxley has stated above.
 It came to the fore in the West in the early to mid 20th century with the likes of Kafka, Camus, and Sartre.
-They didn’t invent this modern pessimistic philosophy, they simply tapped into the alienation and meaninglessness that proliferated in the West as a result of the prevailing secularism.
+They didn’t invent this modern pessimistic philosophy from nothing, they simply tapped into the alienation and meaninglessness that proliferated in the West as a result of the prevailing secularism.
 Today, some people deal with their emptiness by adopting a frenetic lifestyle so that they don’t have time to think about their situation.
 Others deal with the emptiness by numbing their pain through things like pornography and substance abuse.
 Some even escape through suicide.

 Like ancient Athens, we too need to be awakened out of our slumber and revived from our sluggishness.
 We too have sunk into the doldrums where we are only seeking the earthly and not the heavenly.
 Wisdom, according to Socrates, involves reorienting ourselves toward God, to examine ourselves and discover our purpose in light of the divine.
 Only then does life become meaningful and worth living.
 Maybe, like Socrates, we could act as gadflies within our culture to this end.
 Socrates knew his purpose for living.
 Do you know yours?

 Aeschylus, a Greek Playwright, circa 500 B.C.14 said:

 It seems that narcissism has replaced healthy self examination.
 Why do you thing this is so?
 Please leave your comment below and don’t forget to subscribe.
 Thank you!

 - Plato, Apology, 38a, Five Dialogues, Euthyphro, Apology, Crito, Meno, Phaedo, second ed., Translated by G.M.A.
 Grube, Revised by John M. Cooper, p.
 41, Hackett Publishing Company, Inc., Indianapolis/Cambridge, 2002